Hydrangea Care: Quick Answer First

 For outdoor plants hit by unexpected heat, deep watering in the early morning and some temporary afternoon shade can make a significant difference.

 Hydrangeas are dramatic, but they are also resilient.
-Give her what she needs and she will come back.
+Give the plant what it needs and it can come back.

 FAQ: Hydrangea Care